CodeReadingClubs/www/content/blog/countdown-1.md

 ## Countdown - Snippet 1

-Here is our first code reading exercise, a question-based one!
+Here is our first code reading exercise, a question-based one in JavaScript.

 **Snippet**

 ![Advent-of-Code-Dec-2](images/articles/CRCRC-1.png)

-Snippet in text
+**Snippet in text**

 ```javascript
 // four ways to match four slashes